isc-projects/kea/doc/guide/classify.rst

 Dependencies between classes are also checked.
-For instance, forward dependencies are rejected when the configuration is parsed; an expression can only depend on already-defined classes (including builtin classes) which are evaluated in a previous or the same evaluation phase.
+For instance, forward dependencies are rejected when the configuration is parsed; an expression can only depend on already-defined classes (including built-in classes) which are evaluated in a previous or the same evaluation phase.
 This does not apply to the KNOWN or UNKNOWN classes.